Lessons Learned from Rental Property.

 That was a bit of a tangent but while we are talking about the house project I would also like to touch on balancing work, family, and personal time.
 My wife and I had a baby girl in October so finding time to do everything has been difficult.
 I wanted to put a lot of sweat equity into this project but I have to admit I won’t be doing it again.
 My time is much more valuable than what we will get in return on this house and my baby is only going to grow older by the day.
 I would challenge all entrepreneurs to make time for you family and don’t lose sight of why you are working so hard.

-2 thoughts on “Lessons Learned from Rental Property.”
+2 responses to “Lessons Learned from Rental Property.”

 Your email address will not be published.
 Required fields are marked *